TheAudioverse/The-Ultimate-Oscillator-Generator/README.md

-After that, I started making a full blown synthesizer in desmos.
+After that, I started making a full-blown synthesizer in Desmos.

 It had many more parameters.

-Then I was like, "I want to code this so I could mess around with these oscillators better."
-I wanted to export them to use them in DAWs, and I wnted quick previewing too!
-And that's how The Ultimate Oscillator Generator was born (previously called the Ultimate Periodic Waveform Generator, named after periodic waveforms in javascript).
+Then I was like, "I want to code this so I can mess around with these oscillators better."
+I wanted to export them to use them in DAWs, and I wanted quick previewing too!
+And that's how The Ultimate Oscillator Generator was born (previously called the Ultimate Periodic Waveform Generator, named after periodic waveforms in JavaScript).

-Here's the newest version of that desmos graph (not up to date with this synthesizer): https://www.desmos.com/calculator/u0thi2jb9l
+Here's the newest version of that Desmos graph (not up to date with this synthesizer): https://www.desmos.com/calculator/o8fszhwbws